easegress-io/easegress/doc/reference/filters.md

 ## GRPCProxy

 The gRPC filter is a proxy of the gRPC backend service.
-It supports both unary and stream and used the package `pkg/util/objectpool` that is a highly abstract and general connection pool to manage the connection between the instance of easegress and the servers.You can read the `Configuration` below to understand the parameters of connection pool.
+It supports both unary and stream, and used the package `pkg/util/objectpool` that is a highly abstract and general connection pool to manage the connection between the instance of easegress and the servers.You can read the `Configuration` below to understand the parameters of connection pool.

 Below is one of the simplest gRPC configurations, it forwards the gRPC connection to `127.0.0.1:9095`.